Gen Z Financial Habits: Spending and Saving Stats

 Spending on entertainment

-The estimated average amount Gen Z spent on entertainment was $157.07 per month, amounting to $1,884.84 per year, which includes streaming services, music, gaming and similar products.
-However, one-fifth (20.4%) of the group said they spent between $21 and $50 on entertainment.
-Across the group, almost two-thirds (61.3%) said they spent between $1 and $110 on entertainment.
+The estimated average amount Gen Z spent on entertainment was $157 per month, amounting to $1,884 per year, which includes streaming services, music, gaming and similar products.
+However, one-fifth (21.2%) of the group said they spent between $51 and $80 on entertainment.
+Over half (54.3%) of Gen Z said they spend between $1 and $110 on entertainment.
+A small percentage (4%) said they spend over $700 per month on entertainment.

 $0 |